inaimathi/langnostic/README.md

 ## ToDo

-- Add a simple comment system
+- Test and modify the comment system so that it works transparently on mobile

-- Cache static pages, instead of reading them each time

 - Revisit old blogs.
 NOW AT: `id:93`